Remote work gives people more options.

 Remote Customer Support Specialist

-$24–$28/hour
+Pay: $24–$28/hour

-Full-time, remote within the United States
+Remote scope: Remote within the United States

-Must work 9 a.m.–5 p.m.
+Schedule: 9 a.m.–5 p.m.
 Central Time

-Equipment provided after signed offer
+Equipment: Company laptop provided after signed offer.

 Remote Online Assistant